-You fly to Naples.
 On arrival a coach takes us to Sorrento, a lovely base for our holiday.
 You have a choice of carefully selected hotels, all well managed and of a very good quality within their category with good restaurants where we dine.
 The rest of the day will be spent at leisure, allowing you time to settle into the hotel and start exploring Sorrento if you wish.

 Sorrento has been a resort for centuries and has developed with great style, so today we have a rather lazy day commencing with a short walking tour.
 The Romans were aware of Sorrento’s attributes and the area is dotted with the remains of their opulent villas.
 During the 18th century it became part of the Grand Tour for Europe’s aristocracy with classic hotels being built around the old cliff-top town.
 Today, spared the excesses of modern development, Sorrento is delightful and so typical of the south of Italy.
 Tiny winding streets lined with tall, seemingly crumbling buildings complete with their faded façades of ochre, yellow and magenta are now home to superb shops and cosy restaurants.
 The stylish young astride their Vespas, and on every bench sit splendidly turned out senior citizens, superbly dressed no matter how hot the weather – all having time to pass a few words in the street.

 Today, we take the drive north around the bay to the cosmopolitan city of Naples where we have a guided tour of the Archaeological Museum which is one of the finest of its kind.
 All entrance fees are included here.